 After war destruction the city needed some time to make a new breakthrough.
 In addition, the status of the industrial city of the industrial zone to the east of the city appeared quite unattractive.
 Despite this and in the shadow of more media exposed destinations it is experiencing a fast and high-quality tourism development.
-The centre of happening is the hotel complex Solaris, situated in a peninsula covered with Mediterranean vegetation, which comprises of thematic 5 hotels, apartment and villas complex with a Yacht marina and a campsite.
+The centre of happening is the hotel complex Amadria Park, situated in a peninsula covered with Mediterranean vegetation, which comprises of thematic 5 hotels, apartment and villas complex with a Yacht marina and a campsite.
 Carefully arranged resort offers a wide range of facilities.
-One of the most recognizable brands of Solaris is Dalmatian Ethno Village, unique tourist attraction situated in heart of Solaris Beach Resort.
+One of the most recognizable brands of Amadria Park is the Dalmatian Ethno Village, unique tourist attraction situated in the heart of the resort.
 Its stone cobbled courtyards and stone houses reveal on completely new world and all the beauty of the traditional Dalmatian lifestyle with its almost forgotten crafts & delicacies.
 It is an authentic and educational experience.

 In addition to Solaris major tourist resorts can also be found in Vodice, with the hotel complex Olympia and Punta.
 In Primošten the main provider of tourist facilities is the hotel Zora, in addition to which there is no shortage of private apartments.
 However, a lot of criticism could be targeted at the excessive ‘apartmentisation’ of the destination and in Šibenik some city hotels that would thoroughly enrich the tourist offer are also missing.
 Commendable, though, is the re-organisation of the public beach.
 The hotel offer is followed by numerous, perhaps even too many, restaurants and the usual tourist offer.
 Among other things, the region around Šibenik, especially Vodice, is the Croatian party paradise. Šibenik is famous for its Terraneo festival, although visitors are usually mostly attracted by the prominent musicians on show.
 With the investment of the Turkish Dogus Group, which has built a marina for mega yachts, Mandalina, the image of the tourist destination may be taken to a higher level.